naragurgel/resolutions-list/README.md

 # **Resolution's List**

 Resolution's List New Year ate the determinations or goals that we set at the beginning of the year.
-Usually, the New Years represents a new starting, so people like to leave bab habits behind and try new things.
+Usually, the New Years represents a new starting, so people like to leave bad habits behind and try new things.
-In this list they can add new itens, mark them as done or also delete them any time.
+In this list they can add new items, mark them as done or also delete them any time.

 ## Live Site
 [Resolution's List]